Aragas/Bannerlord.MBOptionScreen/docs/articles/MCMv5/mcmv5-fluent-builder.md

 ``SetPropertyValue`` sets an existing property value.

 ``BuildAsGlobal`` returns a Global setting instance.
 Use ``Register`` and ``Unregister`` for MCM to use it.
+``BuildAsPerCampaign`` returns a PerCampaign setting  instance.
+Use ``Register`` and ``Unregister`` for MCM to use it.
+The registered settings will be cleared before and after player joins the campaign, so do the register thing when the campaign was already joined in.
-``BuildAsPerCharacter`` returns a PerCharacter setting  instance.
+``BuildAsPerSave`` returns a PerSave setting  instance.
 Use ``Register`` and ``Unregister`` for MCM to use it.
 The registered settings will be cleared before and after player joins the campaign, so do the register thing when the campaign was already joined in.

 ## Notes
 You can access the default Preset by using